 Combined transport bill of lading

-This type of BOL, also known as a multimodal transport BOL, is a common type of bill of lading, indicating that there are at least two modes of transportation are involved in shipping the cargo.
+This type of BOL, also known as a multimodal transport BOL, is a common type of bill of lading, indicating that there are at least two modes of transportation involved in shipping the cargo.

 Direct bill of lading

 This BOL is for shipments picked up and delivered by the same ship.